boostorg/hana/doc/tutorial.md

 containers and other compile-time entities.
 For example, all of Hana's `integral_constant<int, ...>`s have different types, but they all share the same tag, `IntegralConstant<int>`.
-This allows the programmer to think in terms of that single tag instead of trying to think in terms of the actual types of the objects.
+This allows the programmer to think in terms of that single type instead of trying to think in terms of the actual types of the objects.
 Furthermore, Hana adopts the convention of naming these tags with a capital letter, to make them stand out and differentiate them from actual types.
-Since we mostly reason in terms of tags instead of specific types, we sometimes (ab)use the word _data type_ to mean the same thing as _tag_ in the documentation, always referring to the family of related types.

 @note
 The tag of an object of type `T` can be obtained by using `tag_of<T>::%type`, or equivalently `tag_of_t<T>`.

+Tags are an extension to normal C++ types.
+Indeed, by default, the tag of a type `T` is `T` itself, and the core of the library is designed to work in those cases.
+For example, `hana::make` expects either a tag or an actual type;
+if you send it a type `T`, it will do the logical thing and construct an object of type `T` with the arguments you pass it.
+If you pass a tag to it, however, you should specialize `make` for that tag and provide your own implementation, as explained below.
+Because tags are an extension to usual types, we end up mostly reasoning in terms of tags instead of usual types, and the documentation sometimes uses the words _type_, _data type_ and _tag_ interchangeably.

 @subsection tutorial-core-tag_dispatching Tag dispatching